The 5Ws listed below are closely related to the Rights of the Child (10Rs). In particular children have

-An effective referral and retrieval system must be in place for critical ill children.
+An effective referral and retrieval system must be in place for the transfer of critical ill children.

 Pediatric patients requiring highly specialized or major surgery (cardiac, thoracic, major visceral, major orthopedic, neurosurgical, burns and craniofacial procedures), those with significant and uncontrolled co-morbidities as well as critically ill children will benefit from specialized anesthetic care in dedicated pediatric centers.